hidashhi/api-doc/README.md

 Enclosed in this repository you will find the official HidashHi API documentation.
 Feel free to fork and contribute to any topic.

 **Warning**, the HidashHi API is in **beta testing phase**.
-The documentation does not reflect the actual nor the final behavior of the API and both may be subject to change.
+The documentation does not reflect the final behavior of the API as both may be subject to change.